nanopiero/CML_processing_by_ML/README.md

-# raincell_preprocessing
+# CML_processing_by_ML

-Codes to train a FCN on 15 sec 2-channels attenuations.
+Codes to train a Fully Conv.
+Net. on 15 sec 2-channels attenuations.

 - notebooks:
     - looks how fcn work on simulated data (blabla.ipynb)